 DTC funds the DTC OPEB Trust on a pay-as-you-go basis with additional funding provided on an ad-hoc basis.
 Funds are recorded in the DTC OPEB Trust for the payment of retiree healthcare claims and administrative and investment expenses.
 Administrative costs are financed through investment earnings.
 Employer contributions and retiree contributions for healthcare are recorded in the DTC OPEB Trust.
 The funds available are invested under DTC's management, which acts as the Trustee and is responsible for the financial management of the DTC OPEB Trust.
-The cash basis costs associated with these benefits were \$1,399,775 for the Fiscal Year Ended June 30, 2015.
+The cash basis costs associated with these benefits were \$1,823,828 and \$1,399,775 for the Fiscal Years Ended June 30, 2016 and 2015, respectively.